 My research is primarily concerned with the relations between theology and the natural sciences, especially early-modern natural philosophy and Christian theology, though also in other periods ancient and modern.
 For me, these two domains of human knowledge present similar problems as human language is in both cases inadequate to articulate the nature of an incomprehensible God or practically incomprehensible world.
 My research methods are historical and have so far taken the form of intellectual biographies of noted natural philosophers and scientists.
-In 2006–2009 I was a research fellow at the Faraday Institute for Science and Religion in Cambridge, UK and am presently the Fellow in Christianity and Science at the Greystone Theological Institute in Pittsburgh.
+In 2006–2009 I was a research fellow at the Faraday Institute for Science and Religion in Cambridge, UK.
 In 2011–2014, I worked in neuroscience labs at Pitt doing surgery, histology, and imaging and have been lecturing part-time in HPS since then.

 Selected Courses Taught

 - Science and Religion (University Honors College)

 Education & Training